February 25, 2026

 This is where most BJJ owners get caught.

 Ground fighting and submissions are sometimes excluded under "high-risk martial arts" definitions.
 The policy might cover "instruction in martial arts" generically while excluding the specific techniques you actually teach.
 Read the exclusions section.
-If it lists "submission techniques" or "ground grappling" as excluded activities, you don't have BJJ insurance — you have aerobics insurance.
+If it lists "submission techniques" or "ground grappling" as excluded activities, you don't have BJJ insurance.
+You have aerobics insurance.

 Sparring and live rolling are often a separate consideration from instruction.
 Some policies cover demonstration but not full-contact rolling.
 For a BJJ academy this is an absurd carve-out.
 Confirm rolls are explicitly covered.